Extended Graduate Student Hours

 Congratulations to our 2018 Process Improvement graduates!

-Graduate Business Admissions Day makes it more convenient than ever for you to enroll in the H. Wayne Huizenga College of Business and Entrepreneurship.
+Graduate Business Expo makes it more convenient than ever for you to enroll in the H. Wayne Huizenga College of Business and Entrepreneurship.
 This all inclusive event enables you to learn about our programs, complete the application, gain acceptance and register for classes - all on the same day and in one place.
 The application fee is waived only at this event!

 A longer version of this interview can be seen here.